Hillside Construction

 - Soil nail walls: Steel bars drilled into the slope face and grouted in place, with shotcrete facing.
 Can be faster than soldier pile systems in certain soil conditions and offers some flexibility in geometry.

 Tieback easements are a recurring issue on hillside projects.
-When tiebacks extend under a neighbor's property - which is common when excavating near a property boundary on a slope - a temporary or permanent easement must be negotiated with the adjacent property owner.
+When tiebacks extend under a neighbor's property (common when excavating near a property boundary on a slope) a temporary or permanent easement must be negotiated with the adjacent property owner.
 When the neighbor says no, the design team must find alternatives: cantilevered walls, buttress fills, or redesigned excavation limits.
 This is a real estate and legal coordination issue that the CM must track alongside the technical one.

 Foundation Systems